Learning Temporal Evolution of Spatial Dependence with Generalized Spatiotemporal Gaussian Process Models: Numerical Experiments

-Lastly, we consider the prediction of covariance functions.
-Since model I cannot learn the covariance function well, we only test model II for the covariance prediction.
-Here we consider two types of prediction, namely TESD to future (Section \ref{sec:TESD2future}) and TESD to neighbor (Section \ref{sec:TESD2neighbor}).
-The left column of Figure \ref{fig:predcov_STproc} shows the prediction of covariance functions in the time direction, i.e. $\mC_{\bx|t_*}(\bx,\bx)$.
-Again we hold out $15\%$ testing data (black dash-dot ticks) and train the generalized STGP model II based on the rest $85\%$ data (shorter gray ticks).
-In general, the predicted values of the covariance in this case follow the trend of the fitted values with higher certainty (narrower credible bands) when there are still nearby training points (interpolation) but become more uncertain (wider credible bands) while entering the `no-data' region (extrapolation).
-Now we consider the second type of covariance prediction, TESD to a new neighbor (e.g. $\bx_*=0.1$), $\mC_{\bx|t}(\bx,\bx_*)$.
-Note, we do not have any data at this location $\bx_*=0.1$, nor can we fit model II for covariances involving this spatial point.
-The right column of Figure \ref{fig:predcov_STproc} shows that model II can extend TESD (thick dash-dot lines) to new locations with decent precision, in the reference to the truth, indicated by the dash lines.
-Again, such prediction becomes more credible (narrower bands) with increasing data information (trials).
-This prediction is of particular interest since we can `lend' TESD information to new neighbors based on existing knowledge learnt from the data.
-It can enable us to discover new mechanism of some underlying process (e.g. global warming) at uninformed locations (e.g. unobserved territories).
+Next, we consider the prediction of covariance functions, particularly in two types, namely TESD to future (Section \ref{sec:TESD2future}) and TESD to neighbor (Section \ref{sec:TESD2neighbor}).
+The middle columns on the two panels of Figure \ref{fig:pred_STproc} show the first type of covariance prediction, i.e. $\mC_{y|t_*}(x,x)$.
+The predicted TESD in time follows the trend of the fitted values with model II significantly better than model I (closer to truth with smaller credible bands).
+Note there is higher uncertainty (wider credible bands) when such prediction comes into `no-data' (extrapolation) zone compared with that in the interpolation zone where there are still nearby training points.
+Lastly, we compare the second type of covariance prediction, $\mC_{y|t}(x,x_*)$, TESD to a new neighbor $x_*=0.1$ in the right columns on two panels of Figure \ref{fig:pred_STproc}.
+Note, we do not have any data at this location $x_*=0.1$, yet model II can still extend TESD (thick dash-dot lines) to new locations with decent precision, in reference to the truth (dash lines).
+On the contrary, model I yields less desirable results with much higher uncertainty.

+We extend the experiments to all models and repeat each for 10 times.
+Table \ref{tab:mspe} summarizes their mean squared prediction errors (MSPE).
+Again we find model II generating significantly smaller MSPE for TESD using less time compared with the other models.
+All the numeric evidences strongly support that model II is both effective and efficient in modeling and predicting TESD.

+\subsection{Longitudinal Analysis of Alzheimer's Brain Images}

-We will apply the generalized STGP models to Alzheimer's neuroimaging data to study the association of brain regions in the progression of the disease in the next section.
-Since model I fails to characterize TESD and it involves much heavier computation, we will only focus on model II in the following.
+In this section we will apply the generalized STGP model to Alzheimer's neuroimaging data to study the association of brain regions in the progression of this disease.
+Since other models fail to characterize TESD and involve prohibitive computation in this example, we will mainly focus on model II in the following unless stated otherwise.

-\section{Longitudinal Analysis of Alzheimer's Brain Images}